joaofirmino42/BookStore/README.md

-# React Project Library
+# React Project BookStore
-This is a library system, where users can rent books
+This is a BookStore system, where users can buy books
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).